ga-wdi-boston/rails-activerecord-crud-study/study.md

 ## Reference Documentation for CRUD

 Which ActiveRecord method creates new objects?
-Does this method persist objects as rows in the database, or is there another required method for persistence?
+Does this method persist objects as rows in the database, or is there another method required for persistence?

 ```md
 <!-- your response here -->
 ```

-Which ActiveRecord method finds all records of a certain type (or entity)?
+Which ActiveRecord method finds all of the records of a certain type (or entity)?

 ```md
 <!-- your response here -->